cosanlab/neighbors/README.md

 ### Testing

-To run tests just call `pytest` from the root of this repository.
+`pytest -rs emotioncf/tests/test_everything.py -n auto`

 New tests can be added in `emotioncf/tests/`.

 ### Formatting